What is bronchiolitis ?

 A common complication of bronchiolitis is an ear infection.
 A small percentage of children may need oxygen therapy or intravenous (IV) fluids, which would be given in the hospital.

 Bronchiolitis is contagious to other small children through close contact, saliva, and mucus.
 The best way to prevent infection is to avoid others who are sick, and with good hand washing.
 Until your child is better, keep him or her home from daycare and be sure to wash toys between uses.

 Call the doctor if your child:

-- is showing signs of dehydration: dry mouth, lack of tears when crying, decreased urination;
+is showing signs of dehydration (dry mouth, lack of tears when crying, decreased urination);

-Questions to ask your child’s doctor:
+Questions to ask your child's doctor about bronchiolitis: